SAP/ui5-tooling/docs/pages/Configuration.md

 **bundleOptions**

 - `optimize`: By default set to `false`.
 If set to `true`, the module bundle gets minified
-- `decorateBootstrapModule`: By default set to `true`.
-If set to `false`, the module won't be decorated with an optimization marker
+- `decorateBootstrapModule`: By default set to `false`.
+If set to `true`, the module will be decorated with an optimization marker
 - `addTryCatchRestartWrapper`: By default set to `false`.
 If set to `true`, bootable module bundles gets wrapped with a try/catch to filter "Restart" errors
 - `usePredefineCalls`: If set to `true`, `sap.ui.predefine` is used for UI5 modules
 - `numberOfParts`: By default set to `1`.
 The number of parts into which a module bundle should be splitted